 Creating the future with advanced materials: what are your priorities?

 Advanced material technologies enable breakthrough application development across a wide range of value chains.
-Innovative products have a strong impact in improving the life quality of citizens, and offer solutions to many societal and environmental challenges.
-In addition, advanced materials open up a new horizon of business models, markets, and forms of interdisciplinary cooperation.
+Innovative products have a significant impact on improving the life quality of citizens and offer solutions to many societal and environmental challenges.
+In addition, advanced materials open a new horizon of business models, markets, and forms of interdisciplinary cooperation.

 In this breakout session, you will be inspired by impactful examples in the field of innovative advanced materials development.
-Three top experts will give their vision on how the future should look like in the following technology areas: Plastics Circularity, Materials for batteries, and materials modelling and functionalities.
-You will also be able to interact with the experts in these fields and provide your input, which will set the bases, for the next Materials Strategic Innovation and Research Agenda for Europe.
-We will also discuss to which extent these three areas could contribute to possible missions for Horizon Europe.
+Three leading experts will give their vision on how the future should look in the following technology areas: Plastics Circularity, Materials for batteries, and materials modelling and functionalities.
+You will also be able to interact with the experts in these fields and provide your input, which will set the basis for the next Materials Strategic Innovation and Research Agenda for Europe.
+We will also discuss the extent to which these three areas could contribute to possible missions in the frame of Horizon Europe.